Top 10 Customer Experience KPIs Every CX Leader Should Track

 To explain this formula:

-• Total action value: Multiply the number of times a customer action occurs by its action value to arrive at its total action value.
+• Total Action Value: Multiply the number of times a customer action occurs by its action value to arrive at its total action value.

-• Percentage scale: Present key actions in percentages to make them easier to understand.
+• Percentage Scale: Present key actions in percentages to make them easier to understand.

-• Color scheme: Assign colors to specific behaviors.
+• Color Scheme: Assign colors to specific behaviors.
 For example, use red to indicate alarming patterns.

 How to Measure Customer Experience